Lady Elliot Island & Why I Had to Go There

-We left Gold Coast at about 6:30am on our flight, and arrived to the Lady Elliot Eco Resort about 90 minutes later.
-The resort itself reminded me of a camp; we stayed in a little eco hut with bunk beds and I think total there were 100 people on the island.
-It felt like adult summer camp on a private island it was amazing.
+We left Gold Coast at about 6:30am on our flight, and arrived about 90 minutes later.
 So we unpacked and started our day which obviously was going to be getting in that goddamn water and seeing that goddamn reef!
 I bought a GoPro for this SPECIFICALLY and was absolutely going to take so many pictures and videos of this amazing environment.

 After some lunch back in the dining center, we went back out to one area and snorkeled on our own for another two or three hours.
 Here, I saw sharks(!), turtles, a puffer fish, and AN OCTOPUS CHANGE COLORS.
-If you can’t tell, I was super psyched to see it happen right in front of my eyes, even if I didn’t catch it on camera.
+I am still not over seeing that happen in real life even if I didn’t catch it on camera.
+It was THAT rad.

 Day two we woke up and went out on another boat tour which took us out to deeper water in the hopes of seeing even more animals, and boy did we.
 We saw another manta ray, sting rays, eagle rays, turtles, and sharks.
 It was incredible.

-So, was it worth it?
-Absolutely.
+To put it bluntly, hell yeah.
 From just the views of the island from the plane we knew it was going to be incredible.
 So, TLDR; if you’re looking for a Great Barrier Reef experience, Lady Elliot Island is an INCREDIBLE way to check that off your bucket list.
 It was an absolute highlight of my life and I’m THRILLED to have been lucky enough to explore it.